W-Jermome/Aimfordem/README.md

-Most of that stuff is tested on Arsenal
+Most of that stuff is tested on Arsenal      Exec used: https://github.com/quivings/Solara/raw/main/Files/SolaraB.zip